Okpainmo/developer-profiles-project_youtube/README.md

 # Developer-profiles-project_youtube

 This project is a super-cool project to teach developers how to build full-stack projects with the MERN stack.
 The project will cover how to build the same front-end with plain HTML, ReactJS, and NextJs.
 All three front-end will be styled with tailwindcss.

 **Look out for two branches(one for Javascript builds and the other for Typescript builds).**

-The project is for a Youtube MERN stack tutorial series.

 ## Live site